fjall-rs/fjall/README.md

 ## Stable disk format

 The disk format is stable as of 1.0.0.

+2.0.0 uses a new disk format and needs a manual format migration (`Keyspace::export` and `Keyspace::import`).

 Future breaking changes will result in a major version bump and a migration path.

 ## Examples